The Great Rupert: Production

-In 1949, the film's producer George Pal, who had formerly produced animated shorts, convinced the independent Eagle-Lion Films to co-finance a two-picture deal with him.
+In 1949, producer George Pal, who had formerly overseen animated shorts, convinced the independent Eagle-Lion Films to cofinance a two-picture deal with him.
 These films would be The Great Rupert and Destination Moon.

 The film was originally known as Money, Money, Money and was based on a story by Ted Allen purchased by Pal in June 1948.
 It was adapted by Laszlo Vadnay.
 Filming started at General Service Studio on June 20, 1949.

-At one stage the film was called The Great Amandola; at another, it was Rupert II.
+At one stage, the film was called The Great Amandola; at another, it was Rupert II.

 Pal's stop-motion animation used in creating the illusion of the dancing squirrel was so realistic that he received many inquiries about where he had located a trained squirrel.

-In 1999, Arnold Leibovit Entertainment rereleased the film on DVD and in 2022 a high definition restored unedited version was released with original main titles to the various streaming platforms such as TubiTV, Amazon, Plex, Apple TV and others.
+Reception

+In a contemporary review for The New York Times, critic Bosley Crowther wrote:"The Great Rupert" ... may not be the year's most humorous film—and film it is, incidentally; not an act on the accompanying vaudeville bill—nor is it the last word in slickness, so far as script and production are concerned.
+But within its acknowledged limitations of the modest, low-budget comedy, it is a wholly ingratiating item. ...
+To be sure, Irving Pichel's direction of this George Pal production (for Eagle-Lion) is a little stiff and vaguely amateurish.
+The whole thing looks as though it were filmed and edited within the time that might usually be devoted to the making of a short.
+But there is a wholesome ingenuousness about it—a brisk enthusiasm—that makes it unimpeachable.
+Talk about good, cheap "family pictures": "The Great Rupert" is definitely one."

+Home video

+In 1978, The Great Rupert entered the public domain when the 28-year copyright period lapsed and the copyright was not renewed.
+As is typical with public-domain films, The Great Rupert has been issued many times in VHS and DVD format with widely varying quality.

-In 2003, 20th Century Fox and Legend Films revived the public domain film with a colorized special edition under the title A Christmas Wish.
-For that release, Terry Moore provided an audio commentary track.
+In 2003, 20th Century Fox and Legend Films angered many fans of classic films by releasing a colorized version of the film under the title A Christmas Wish.
+The DVD includes an audio commentary track by Terry Moore.

+In 2022, a high-definition, restored, unedited version was released, including the film's original main titles, on various streaming platforms.